-At 31 December 2016, expected future cash flows were taken from the 2017-2021 business projections approved by management.
-These projections were then extrapolated using a stable average new business growth rate of around 2% for non-life business and 3% for life business for the period between 2021 and 2028 (the final year of the agreement with Cyprus Popular Bank) and discounted to present value using an after-tax discount rate of approximately 9% for operations in Cyprus.
+At 31 December 2017, expected future cash flows were taken from the 2018-2022 business projections approved by management.
+These projections were extrapolated using a stable average new business growth rate of around 2% for non-life business and 3% for unit-linked life business for the period between 2022 and 2028 (the final year of the current distribution agreement) and discounted to present value using an after-tax discount rate of approximately 9% for operations in Cyprus.
 The Greek subsidiary has not been valued since June 2013.